 What I love about this printer is that it has wireless and mobile printing capabilities.
-Which means I can work in my kitchen and send my documents to the printer without having to plug in or run to my desk.
-Other great features include its dual-sided printing, compact design, connectivity to popular cloud-based services, and it comes with up to one year's supply of ink!
+This means I can work in my kitchen and send my documents to the printer without having to plug in or run to my desk.
+Other great features include its dual-sided printing, compact design, connectivity to popular cloud-based services, and it comes with up to one year’s supply of ink!
 As you well know, printer ink can be expensive.
-And when you run out, it's a hassle to run to the store and purchase more.
+And when you run out, it’s a hassle to run to the store and purchase more.
 Having enough ink for up to a year cuts down on ink costs and unnecessary trips to the office supply store.

 While having a dedicated office space with a door that you can close is useful for filtering out distractions, if you don’t have one, that’s okay.
 To be productive, you’ll need to have a centralized location to keep your most frequently used office supplies.
 Having your work equipment scattered all over your house is one way to waste a lot of time gathering and searching for what you need.